Google and Facebook 'Must Pay For News' From Which They Make Billions - Slashdot

 Given the quality and bias of news that is passed on to the public, neither do these 'news' agencies.

+Anew law was passed and then Google news shut down and news agencies got 0.

+Then, they immediately bitched that the law should have said "you cannot shut down and you must pay".
+So the mask fell off.
+It was not about fairness, just about greed after all.

 Better not rock that boat too much...
-(Score:3)
+(Score:4)

 Yet neither Facebook nor Google have a newsroom